 - Develops a new symptom (for instance, is unable to walk, eat, or urinate)

 For more in-depth information on pain management, call the American Cancer Society at 1-800-227-2345.
-You may want to ask for a copy of Pain Control: A Guide for Those With Cancer and Their Loved Ones.
+You may want to ask for a copy of Guide to Controlling Cancer Pain.
 You can also find pain information on our website, www.cancer.org.

 Last Medical Review: 11/05/2013